 There are currently no directed commercial fisheries for shark species in federal or state managed waters of the GOA and most incidentally caught sharks are not retained.
-However, a small amount of spiny dogfish landings in Kodiak have been reported in 2004, 2005 and 2007 (~ 1 mt each year, J. Gasper, AKRO, pers. comm.).
+However, a small amount of spiny dogfish landings in Kodiak were reported in 2004, 2005 and 2007 (~ 1 mt each year, J. Gasper, AKRO, pers. comm.).
 There is an ADF&G Commissioner's Permit fishery for spiny dogfish in lower Cook Inlet; however only one application has been received to date and the permit was not issued.

 Spiny dogfish are also allowed as retained incidental catch in some ADF&G managed fisheries with some landings reported in Yakutat for 2005-2008.
-The landings were highest in 2005, with about 11,363 kg landed, and decreased in 2008 to 138 kg landed.
-A limited sport fishery for salmon sharks also occurs in Alaska state waters.
+The landings were highest in 2005 (about 11,363 kg landed) and decreased in 2008 to 138 kg landed.
+There were no recorded landings of dogfish in Yakutat in 2009.